 Most guys start growing butt hair at some point in their teens, and it’s a source of embarrassment.
 We tend to think of butt hair as a gross thing, and it can impact our confidence.
-For very hairy guys, it can even make them nervous to take their shirt off or go for a swim.
-Obviously, there’s a lot more to butt hair than the embarrassment of taking off your pants, and we want to address all of that today.
+It can even make very hairy guys nervous about taking their shirt off to go for a swim.
+There’s a lot more to butt hair than the embarrassment of taking off your pants, and we want to address all of that today.
 We’re going to take a deep dive into butt hair and how you can manage it.

 Why Do We Have Butt Hair?

-It’s a common question to ask in the throes of frustration when you’re trying to shave your own backside.
+It’s a common question to ask in the throes of frustration when you’re trying to shave your backside.
 Why is that hair even there?!
-The truth is that science doesn’t have a clear answer to this question.
-This is partly because it’s not a burning question in the scientific arena.
+The truth is that science doesn’t have a clear answer to this question because it’s not a burning question in the scientific arena.
 It’s also because questions of evolution or human development can be very difficult to answer.

 While these answers are not definitive, there are a few leading theories.
 One is that butt hair is still around because there’s no real reason for it to go away.
 Earlier humans were a lot hairier than we modern people.
-The use of clothing and movement to climates across the world made body hair less necessary, but butt hair doesn’t really impact reproduction (or at least it didn’t until recently), so there was evolutionary pressure against it.
+The use of clothing and movement to climates across the world made body hairless necessary, but butt hair doesn’t impact reproduction, so there was evolutionary pressure against it.

 The other leading theory is that butt hair helps you show off your stank.
-In modern society, this might not be such a good thing, but with early humans, pheromones and scent communication may have been an important part of reproduction.
+Showing off your stank might not be such a good thing in modern society, but with early humans, pheromones and scent communication may have been an important part of reproduction.
 Your butt is one of the smelliest parts of the body, and having hair there helped trap and waft that smell.
-It’s really gross, but it might be why any of us are actually here.
+It’s gross, but it might be why any of us are here.

 What Is the Purpose of Hair in our Butt Crack?